Tiny House Legalization in Oregon Update

 Nancy Boysen, Deputy Director

 Theresa Van Winkle, Senior Policy Advisor

 This is about the will of the people being overshadowed by a very small group of people.
-We need to fight back and we will win this together.
+We need to fight back if we’re going to see tiny house legalization in Oregon.
 It’s important to be professional, polite, and fact based in your communications.
 Remember that the squeaky wheel gets oiled, but the obnoxious wheel gets thrown out.